awesome-pro/neon-website/content/docs/guides/deno.md

 To follow the instructions in this guide, you will need:

-- A Neon project.
+- A Unique project.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
+Your Unique project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - To use the Deno Deploy serverless platform, you require a Deno Deploy account.
 Visit [Deno Deploy](https://deno.com/deploy) to sign up or log in.

-## Retrieve your Neon database connection string
+## Retrieve your Unique database connection string

-Retrieve your database connection string from the **Connection Details** widget in the Neon Console.
+Retrieve your database connection string from the **Connection Details** widget in the Unique Console.

 Your connection string should look something like this: